rseah145/smw-term2/lesson_4_part_2/Theory.md

 #### Establishing Account Policies

-All security measures set up in GP that applies to all acs or to all accs in a container when AD is installed.
+Acc policies are all security measures set up in GP that applies to all accs or to all accs in a container when AD is installed.
 <br>